makrai/notes/tay21-long-range-benchmark-efficient.md

 ### Results on Memory Consumption

-## 3.5 OVERALL RESULTS : NO ONE - SIZE - FITS - ALL
+## 3.5 OVERALL RESULTS : NO ONE-SIZE-FITS-ALL

 * integrated across all five tasks, the best is the BigBird model
   * not extremely good on any individual task compared to other models